Awards Logo

 • The project displays innovation or originality that has been applied to positive effect.

-The judging panel will score submissions according to how well they fulfil the specific bullet points.
-This criteria apply to both UK and International categories.
+The judging panel will score submissions according to how well they fulfil the specific criteria listed above.

 Best learning technologies project - public & non-profit sector